Who are we?

 Music and gender in Luxembourg

-The project, jointly supported by the University of Luxembourg and CID | Fraen an Gender, aims to research music history from a gender perspective.
-In cooperation with the Hochschule für Musik und Theater Hamburg (Hfmt) and the Hochschule für Musik Franz Liszt Weimar, who are in charge of the project MUGI (Musik und Gender im Internet – https://mugi.hfmt-hamburg.de), as well as with the Centre national de l’Audiovisuel and the Centre national de Littérature, we:
+The project, jointly initiated by the University of Luxembourg and CID | Fraen an Gender, aims to research music history from a gender perspective.
+In cooperation with the Hochschule für Musik und Theater Hamburg (Hfmt) and the Hochschule für Musik Franz Liszt Weimar, who are in charge of the project MUGI (Musik und Gender im Internet), as well as with the Centre national de l’Audiovisuel and the Centre national de Littérature, we:

 • create digital collections on women musicians in Luxembourg,